Xetibo/ReSet-Doc/sections/projects.typ

 systemsettings is still a very good resource on implementing modularity with this type of application.
 The only caveat would be the obvious difference in both programming language and toolkit.
-This is especially a problem since QT uses its own scripting language QML, which is based on JavaScript.
+This is especially a problem since QT uses its own scripting language QML@qml, which is based on JavaScript.

 Settings are stored by individual modules, which means that a lot of individual files will be written/read in order to provide all functionality.